Tatty13/cssMemSlider/README.md

-# Project: CSS Meme Slider
+# CSS Meme Slider

 ![Project screenshot](https://user-images.githubusercontent.com/91495653/168441610-ef3bdbdb-a690-40a4-90bf-0b456be4338e.jpg)

 ## **About the project**

-The educational project of the course "JS/Frontend" by RS School.
+The study project of the course "JS/Frontend" by RS School.

 The page markup is done using semantic tags.
 Flexbox layout is used to align the elements.
 Adaptive layout is implemented:
 - mobile version: 280-760px